hynek/structlog/docs/configuration.rst

    ``LoggerFactory``-style factories always need to get passed as *instances* like in the examples above.
    While neither allows for customization using parameters yet, they may do so in the future.

-Calling :func:`structlog.get_logger` without configuration gives you a perfectly useful :class:`structlog.PrintLogger`.
+Calling `structlog.get_logger` without configuration gives you a perfectly useful `structlog.PrintLogger`.
 We don't believe silent loggers are a sensible default.